MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al1417.md

 # Compiler Designer Customization Information AL1417
 The {0} '{1}' cannot be added relatively to '{2}' because '{2}' is missing. '{1}' is added at a default location instead.

+## Description
+The anchor of an add (action or view) cannot be resolved because its declaring extension is not installed anymore.
+The elements are added into a default location.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also